ANewRepublic/Articles/articles/citizenship.md

 A citizen may renounce their citizenship at a government service office that is equipped to authenticate the citizen via a biological proof and presentation of their certificate.

+## Revoking citizenship

+Citizenship may be revoked from those who emphatically and publicly renounce the nation, such that it is clear they have violated their oath.

 ## Minors

 Minors are "guest citizens" if at least one of their guardians are citizens.